How to Stop WordPress Users from Updating Published Content

 One PublishPress user asked if it was possible to stop users from publishing changes to existing WordPress posts and pages.

-Yes, it’s possible with a plugin called Revisionary.
+Yes, it’s possible with a plugin called PublishPress Revisions.
 I’m going to give you an overview of how to set this up on your site.

-When a Revisor logs into WordPress and edits a post, all they will see is the “Submit Revision” button, as in the image below:
+When a Revisor logs into WordPress and edits a post, all they will see is the “Submit Revision” button, as in the image below.
+They will not see an “update” button.

-When the Revisor clicks this button, they’ll see this message: “Your modification has been saved for editorial review.”
+When the user clicks this button, they’ll see this message: “Your modification has been saved for editorial review.”

 The Revisor can keep on submitting new revisions but they will never be able to publish them.
 They will have to wait for a higher level user to login and publish the revision.

-The Revisor role in Revisionary is provided to make it easy for you.
-However, Revisionary does provide for more flexible solution.
+The Revisor role in PublishPress Revisions is provided to make it easy for you.
+However, PublishPress Revisions does provide for more flexible solution.
 Revisonary relies on two key permissions in WordPress.

 Although the names of those permissions refer to “edit”, they actually control publishing permissions.
 These permissions can be edited using a plugin such as Capability Manager Enhanced.